dankamongmen/notcurses/README.md

 * *Q:* Why isn't there an `ncplane_box_yx()`?
 Do you hate orthogonality, you dullard?
 * *A:* `ncplane_box()` and friends already have far too many arguments, you monster.

+* *Q:* You seem a creative guy.
+Why the least creative name ever?
+* *A:* I really didn't expect this to go anywhere.

 ## Supplemental material

 ### Useful links